My lemon basil pesto recipe is super easy to make and totally addictive!

 - Before storing it in the fridge, drizzle a thin layer of olive oil on top.
 This keeps oxygen away, which helps it stay green.

-- Keep everything cold during preparation.
-The steel blades can warm the ingredients and can start to oxide the basil.
+- Keep everything cold before and during preparation.
+The steel blades can warm the ingredients and oxidize the basil.
 While I wash and dry the basil, the bowl and blades of the food processor, the pine nuts, and the lemon juice go into the freezer.

 Once you have a batch made up, you’ll want to put it on everything.
 Here are some ideas: